 Second, browse and be prepared to make the most of serendipitous surprises and unexpected bargains.

-If you check out Pinterest, there’s hundreds of inspiring ideas for upcycling second-hand clothes, but the Renegade Seamstress deserves a special mention because the repurposed garments she makes are AMAZING – she’s a very talented lady.
+If you check out Pinterest, there are hundreds of inspiring ideas for upcycling second-hand clothes, but the Renegade Seamstress deserves a special mention because the repurposed garments she makes are AMAZING – she’s a very talented lady.

 Garage sales, local ‘buy, swap and sell’ Facebook pages and eBay are also great places to pick up a bargain on second-hand clothes.